mars-aria/censorship_data_analysis/README.md

 # censorship_data_analysis
-A data comparison analysis on the political affiliations and book ban types in censorship states from the PEN America dataset.
+My final research project titled "What Effect Have U.S. Political Parties Had On State Censorship?" in the Data Science for Social Impact bootcamp program at Howard University.
+This data analysis report compares the relationships between censorship and political parties at the state-level in relation to the frequency distribution of book ban types from the PEN America dataset.
+As a data scholar, I investigate: do more right-wing states ban books than left-wing states and which type of bans are targeted the most?